jpmartha/EggsBenedict/README.md

 If the custom URL `instagram://` can be opened direct users on the iOS device, the flow is as follows.

-1. Save temporary file named  `jpmarthaeggsbenedict` (JPEG format) in "tmp/" directory using the filename extension `.ig` or `.igo`.
+1. Save temporary file named  `jpmarthaeggsbenedict` (JPEG format) in "tmp/" directory using the filename extension `".ig"` or `".igo"`.
-2. Display an options menu for copying to Instagram.
+2. Display the menu for copying to Instagram app.
 3. If users tap the "Copy to Instagram" icon, open Instagram app with its filter screen.

   > The image is preloaded and sized appropriately for Instagram.
 For best results, Instagram prefers opening a JPEG that is 640px by 640px square.
 If the image is larger, it will be resized dynamically.